 Get feedback on your story from a professional.

-Get high-level feedback on your story, including its plot, characters, dialogue, pacing, and hook.
+Get high-level feedback on your plot, characters, dialogue, pacing, and hook.

 *Note: a critique is not the same as a developmental edit, which is a more in-depth, collaborative review of your manuscript, typically looking at an entire manuscript.
 Nor is a critique a copyedit, where an editor will correct spelling and grammar.

-Get feedback on your outline or synopsis to strengthen your plot and make sure you have a story arc that will resonate with readers.
+Get feedback on your outline or synopsis to strengthen your plot and make sure you have a story arc that will appeal to readers.

 A 2-3 page synopsis of your work, either in paragraph or outline form.